The Best Black Friday 2021 Deals You Can Shop Early

-The Best Black Friday 2021 Deals You Can Shop Early: Macy's, Best Buy, Nordstrom and More
+The Best Black Friday 2021 Deals to Shop Early: Macy's, Best Buy, Nordstrom and More

-Black Friday sales are already underway and if you haven’t started your holiday shopping yet, now’s the time.
+Black Friday sales are well underway and if you haven’t yet started your holiday shopping, now’s the time.
 With shipping delays and other COVID restrictions expected to make holiday shopping even more complicated this year, there’s no shortage of savings events to take advantage of -- and avoid any post-Thanksgiving Day stresses, in the process.

 Thankfully, many stores have already begun rolling out their Black Friday and Cyber Monday deals early this year -- from major retailers like Amazon, Macy's, Walmart, Nordstrom and Best Buy, to brands like Sur La Table and Keurig, there's dozens of amazing, early Black Friday sales that are live and offering can't-miss deals on technology (yes, even the iPhone 13 and celeb-fave Frame TV), toys, gaming systems, home decor and furniture, kitchen appliances, apparel, jewelry, beauty and so much more!